-The United States Marine Corps is popularly known for turning recruits into some of the toughest officers in the military.
+The United States Marine Corps is popularly known for turning recruits into some of the toughest fighters in the military.
 Its boot camp is one of the toughest, and that’s what makes the Marine.

 If you want to become one of the few respected Marines, you need to meet their requirements.
 This applies irrespective of whether you want to serve as a commissioned Marine officer or an enlisted Marine.

-These requirements range from physical and age to education and citizenship.
+These requirements range from physical fitness and age to education and citizenship.
 Today, we will majorly focus on age although we will briefly discuss other requirements as well.

 Related Article – Marine Corps MOS List and ASVAB Scores: Details Of All 123 Jobs

-To help you understand different age limits for joining the Marines, we will focus on the different paths you can use to become a Marine.
+To help you understand the different age limits for joining the Marines, we will focus on the different paths you can use to become a Marine.

 - Become an enlisted Marine